Mat-thieu/Corleone/README.md

 ```

 ### DOM
-Lets assume this is out Don instance for this part of the docs
+Lets assume this is our Don instance for this part of the docs
 ```javascript
 var testId = Don('#test', {
 	state : {